 ibVPN – Best VPN & Proxy

 Similarly to the ibVPN addon, Browsec has a free mode and a premium model.
-The free mode offers access to four locations: Netherlands, Singapore, United States and the United Kingdom.
+The free mode offers access to four locations: Netherlands, Singapore, the United States, and the United Kingdom.
 The interface is nice and friendly!

 Which free Firefox VPN addon should you use?